vbenjs/vue-vben-admin/docs/src/en/guide/other/project-update.md

 ::: tip Recommendation

-It is recommended to follow the repository updates actively and merge them; do not accumulate over a long time, otherwise, it will lead to too many merge conflicts and increase the difficulty of merging.
+It is recommended to follow the repository updates actively and merge them; do not accumulate over a long time, Otherwise, it will lead to too many merge conflicts and increase the difficulty of merging.

 :::